zedlopez/ifm/The Recipe Book.md

 The simplest cases involve making something exceptional visible in more than one place.
 [Carnivale] features an exceptionally large landmark seen by day; [Eddystone] an exceptionally bright one by night.
 [Waterworld] allows a very distant object (the Sun) to be seen throughout many rooms, but never approached.
 [A View of Green Hills] gives the player an explicit command for looking through into an adjacent room.

 Three systematic examples then present outdoor landscapes with increasing sophistication.
 [Tiny Garden] gives the multiple rooms of an extended lawn descriptions which automatically adapt to say which directions lead into further lawn area.
-[Rock Garden] provides a relation, "connected with", between rooms, allowing items in one to be seen from the other: an attempt to interact with a visible item in a different area of the garden triggers an implicit going action first.
+[Rock Garden] provides a relation, `connected with`, between rooms, allowing items in one to be seen from the other: an attempt to interact with a visible item in a different area of the garden triggers an implicit going action first.
 [Stately Gardens] provides a much larger outdoor area, where larger landmarks are visible from further away, and room descriptions are highly adaptive.

 In an outdoor environment, the distinction between a one-move journey and a multiple-move journey is also blurred.
 [Hotel Stechelberg] shows a signpost which treats these equally.